Romanian Deadlift (RDL) – How To, Muscles Worked, Benefits

 RDL Muscles Worked

 RDLs work the entire posterior chain, primarily the erector spinae, glutes and hamstrings.
-The upper back also gets worked by having to stabilize the back (both mid and upper back) throughout the lift.
+The upper back also gets worked by having to stabilize through the lumber spine (both mid and upper back) throughout the lift.

 Romanian deadlifts specifically work the eccentric phase of the hamstrings as the weight is lowered toward the floor.